mikaelabrough/mikaelabrough.github.io/_pages/about.md

 I completed my MSc in Social Anthropology at the University of Oxford in 2021 under the supervision of [Dr. Ina Zharkevich](https://www.kcl.ac.uk/people/ina-zharkevich).
 I have a BA from McGill University.
 I worked as a chef for ages, full time for a while, but otherwise in conjunction with other activities.
 I grew up in southern Ontario, but tend to split my non-fieldwork time between London and southern Italy.

 Can collaborate professionally in English and Italian.
-Can hold a chat in French and Tagalog.
+Can hold a conversation in French and Tagalog.

 Email me :)